Radser2001/memory-game/README.md

 ## Rules of Memory Game
 ***
--Start by flipping over one card
+- Start by flipping over one card
--If the next card you flip matches, a pop up alert notifies you -These cards then disappear
+- If the next card you flip matches, a pop up alert notifies you
+- These cards then disappear
--If the next card you flip does not match, a pop up alert notifies you of this and the cards flip back -The game continues until you match all the cards on the board
+- If the next card you flip does not match, a pop up alert notifies you of this and the cards flip back
+- The game continues until you match all the cards on the board